liamhelmer/web-terminal/docs/spec-kit/008-testing-spec.md

 ### Feature Acceptance

+**🚨 MANDATORY: A feature is ONLY considered complete when ALL GitHub Actions CI workflows pass.**

 A feature is considered complete when:

+1. ✅ **GitHub Actions CI workflows pass** (REQUIRED - blocking criteria)
+   - `ci-rust.yml` - All Rust tests, linting, security scans pass
+   - `ci-frontend.yml` - All TypeScript tests, linting, type checks pass
+   - `ci-integration.yml` - Full integration tests pass with real server
-1. ✅ Unit tests pass with >80% coverage
+2. ✅ Unit tests pass with >80% coverage (enforced in CI)
-2. ✅ Integration tests pass
+3. ✅ Integration tests pass (enforced in CI)
-3. ✅ E2E tests pass for happy path
+4. ✅ E2E tests pass for happy path (enforced in CI)
-4. ✅ Performance benchmarks meet targets
+5. ✅ Performance benchmarks meet targets (enforced in CI)
-5. ✅ Security tests pass
+6. ✅ Security tests pass (enforced in CI)
-6. ✅ Code review approved
+7. ✅ Code review approved
-7. ✅ Documentation updated
+8. ✅ Documentation updated

+**Failure Policy:** If ANY GitHub Actions workflow fails, the feature is NOT complete.
+No merge allowed until all checks are green.

 ### Release Acceptance

+**🚨 MANDATORY: A release is ONLY ready when ALL GitHub Actions workflows pass, including security scans.**

 A release is ready when:

-1. ✅ All tests passing in CI
+1. ✅ **All GitHub Actions CI workflows passing** (REQUIRED - blocking criteria)
+   - `ci-rust.yml` ✅
+   - `ci-frontend.yml` ✅
+   - `ci-integration.yml` ✅
+   - `security.yml` ✅ (no critical vulnerabilities)
-2. ✅ Coverage >80%
+2. ✅ Coverage >80% (enforced in CI, uploaded to Codecov)
-3. ✅ No critical security vulnerabilities
+3. ✅ No critical security vulnerabilities (cargo audit + npm audit in CI)
 4. ✅ Load tests pass (10k concurrent sessions)
-5. ✅ E2E tests pass on all supported browsers
+5. ✅ E2E tests pass on all supported browsers (enforced in CI)
-6. ✅ Performance regression tests pass
+6. ✅ Performance regression tests pass (enforced in CI)
 7. ✅ Manual QA sign-off
+8. ✅ `release.yml` workflow successfully creates GitHub Release with artifacts

+**Failure Policy:** Release process is BLOCKED if any workflow fails.
+All issues must be resolved before release.

 ---